heinwol/bibtex2style/README.md

 # bibtex2style

+Imagine you're an organized person and you manage all your bibliography with some bibliography manager like [jabref](https://www.jabref.org/).
+The manager you prefer stores all the data inside `.bib` files, hence it's straightforward to use it in latex.
+Now imagine that for whatever reason you need to have your bibliography in text format.
+Maybe your institution wants a report in `.docx` format from you, or you want to include references in a presentation, or send them via email... who knows why.
+The point where you convert `.bib` file to text is the tricky one.
+There are solutions like [CSL](https://github.com/citation-style-language/styles#readme), but they don't have good support for some citation styles.
+The script presented here utilizes latex to create citations, so if your citation style is supported in latex this script also supports it.

 bibtex2style is a script that takes .bib file as an input and produces an .xlsx file with entries processed by biblatex with an according style (like `gost`).
 It also respects bold an italics fonts!

-bibtex2style also adds cite keys to .xlsx file (see [example](#Example), so it should be made easy to find and manage citations.
+bibtex2style also adds cite keys to .xlsx file (see [example](#Example)), so it should be easy to find and manage citations.

 By default bibtex2style uses [biblatex-gost](https://ctan.org/pkg/biblatex-gost) style.
 One can modify [tex source](https://github.com/heinwol/bibtex2style/blob/main/process_bib_file.tex#L15) to change the style (temporary solution).